Yang Xi (mystic): Tao Hongjing

 The Daoist scholar, pharmacologist, and alchemist Tao Hongjing (456-536) was the redactor-editor of the basic Shangqing revelations and a founder of the Shangqing School.
 Most of what is known about Yang Xi derives from Tao's scholarly and detailed writings.

 In 483, Tao became fascinated with the Shangqing revelations given to Yang Xi more than a century earlier.
 Tao's Daoist master Sun Youyue (孫遊岳, 399–489)—who had been a disciple of Lu Xiujing (陸修靜, 406–477), the standardizer of the Lingbao School rituals and scriptures—showed him some fragments of Yang Xi's and Xu Hui's original textual manuscripts.
 Tao Hongjing was enthralled by their calligraphy, and later wrote, "In my view, it is not something that could have been achieved by skill alone.
 Rather, Heaven conferred on them this mastery, that it might lead others to enlightenment".
 Tao decided to undertake the task of recovering all that remained of the original autograph manuscripts by Yang, Xu Mai, and Xu Mi.
 Comparing the manuscripts of Yang and the two Xus, Tao Hongjing said, "the calligraphy of Master Yang is the most accomplished … The reason that his fame did not spread is only that his social position was low and that, moreover, he was suppressed by the Two Wangs", that is, his famous calligraphic contemporaries Wang Xizhi and Wang Xianzhi.

 Using calligraphy as his primary criterion of authenticity, Tao Hongjing assembled a substantial corpus of autograph texts by Yang and the Xus, as well as a number of transcripts written by others concerning the same Shangqing revelations.
 These included flawed or forged copies, and "many fakes" had already been produced among the select circles that knew of the Shangqing revelations.
 In Tao's estimation, "Of all the manuscripts in the handwriting of these three gentlemen extant at the present time, there are over ten [juan 卷 "scrolls; volumes" of] individual scriptures and biographies of greater or lesser length, mainly transcripts made by the younger [Xu], and more than forty scrollfuls [卷] of oral instructions dictated by the Perfected, the larger part of which are in Yang's hand."

 Tao knew two kinds of manuscripts transcribed by Yang, those written in regular script and those in cursive script.
-First, he wrote the original versions of revealed scriptures and hagiographies in the sanyuan bahui (三元八會, three origins and eight connections) script that was only used by celestial beings and not readily intelligible to mortals, other than Yang.
+First, he wrote the original versions of revealed scriptures and hagiographies in the sanyuan bahui (三元八會, Three Primes and Eight Convergences) script that was only used by celestial beings and not readily intelligible to mortals, other than Yang.
 Second, he wrote down the oral instructions dictated by the Perfected in a quick caoshu cursive script or xingshu semi-cursive script.
 All the Yang's writing done when receiving the revelations is hurried and abbreviated.
 Only later, when he had emerged from his trance, he would remember the words, make revisions, and transcribe the drafts into carefully written "new lishu" neo-clerical script, which is now called kaishu regular script.